-Rev. Dwight Basham, a native of Christiansburg, Virginia, graduated from Virginia Tech with a B.A. degree in Music and a M.A. degree in Music Education.
-He taught junior and senior high school choral music at public schools in Virginia and North Carolina before graduating with a M. Div. degree from Reformed Theological Seminary in Charlotte, NC.
+Rev. Dwight Basham, a native of Christiansburg, Virginia, graduated from Virginia Tech with a B.A. degree in Music and an M.A. degree in Music Education.
+He taught junior and senior high school choral music at public schools in Virginia and North Carolina before graduating with an M. Div. degree from Reformed Theological Seminary in Charlotte, NC.

 He also served pastorates in Virginia and Tennessee before joining the Arden staff in 2014.
 He and his wife Pepper have five children: Benjamin, Aaron, Lydia, Samuel, and Phoebe.